 Wonderland Spectacle Co. produces parades and festivals and all sorts of spectacles.
-Lead artists Kari Percival and Greg Cook make fun art and nature videos for kids, hand-paint fabric banners, fashion masks out of poster board, craft puppets out of twigs and cardboard, make fun videos, and inspire volunteers to join them in community spectacles big and tiny.
+Lead artists Kari Percival and Greg Cook make fun art and nature videos for kids, hand-paint fabric banners, fashion masks out of poster board, craft puppets out of twigs and cardboard, paint murals, make fun videos, and inspire volunteers to join them in community spectacles big and tiny.
 And they teach others how to do these things too in their how-to workshops.

 Wonderland Spectacle Co. helped create Cambridge’s Mermaid Promenade, Somerville’s spring Starting Over Festival, Malden’s Santas Against Global Warming, Nick Cave and Now + There’s Joy Parade in Boston, Arlington’s Fox Festival Parade, Foo-topia for AS220’s Foo Fest in Providence, the Saddest Parade on Earth in Beverly, and the How To Fix The World Festival in Somerville, and the “Happiness Is A Tiny Carbon Footprint” group in Gloucester’s Horribles Parade.
 And we’ve made videos for Boston Children’s Museum.
 (See more photos of Wonderland Spectacle Co. spectacles.)
 Kari and Greg aim to speak up for those who have no voices and create parades that tell stories, question injustice, celebrate wonder, and advocate for all living things on earth.

 Looking for help creating your next spectacle?
 Send Wonderland Spectacle Co. an email.